mariadb-ThienLy/devEnvSetup/README.md

 mkdir -p "$HOME/workspace/builds/build_dev" && cd $HOME/workspace/builds/build_dev
 ```

-### Install the dependencies required to build MaxScale on your OS
+### Install Dependencies Required to Build MaxScale on Your OS

 This usually only needs to be done once, unless new dependencies are added.